-As you are preparing for an event such as an art opening, visualize how you want to show up.
-Imagine yourself firmly planted in the room, welcoming each guest with a firm handshake, and cherishing the eyes on your artwork.
+As you are preparing for an event that puts you in the spotlight, visualize how you want to show up.
+Imagine yourself firmly planted in the room, be it live or virtual.

-Anticipate the questions that might be asked and how you will rely on your vocabulary to respond with certainty.
+Anticipate the questions that might be asked, prepare talking notes, and know that you will rely on your experience, professional presentation, and preparation.

 As you meet someone new, look them in the eye, smile, and call them by name.
 Repeat their name a couple of times as you’re speaking so you remember it.

-You will charm the pants off of others if you focus on listening to understand rather than to respond with your own stories.
+Focus on listening—listening to connect and to understand rather than half-heartedly listening to respond with your own stories.

 Confident people are comfortable enough to focus on others rather than talk about themselves all of the time.
 They leave space for conversation.